-As a result of completion of the Offering in August and assuming the completion of the debt financing contemplated in the Company's agreement with Société Générale, the development of the Xuxa mine would be fully funded to construction completion.
-However, further financing will likely be required to continue to develop the Company's deposits at the Project and its additional properties.
+As a result of completion of its private placement offering in August 2020 (thereby obtaining the required equity component of financing) and assuming the completion of the debt financing contemplated in the Company's agreement with Société Générale (which is subject to completion of due diligence, credit approval, the negotiation of definitive documentation, and other customary closing conditions), Phase 1 of the Project (being the development of the Xuxa deposit), would be fully funded to construction completion.
+However, further financing will be required to continue to develop the Company's other deposits at the Project and its additional properties.
 The certainty of funding future operations, exploration expenditures and project development implementation, considering the availability of sources of additional financing, cannot be assured at this time and, accordingly, these cast a certain amount of doubt about the Company's ability to continue as a going concern.
 See "Risk Factors".